Why Infographics should be a Part of your SEO Toolbox

 When the infographic entered the game several years ago it was an instant home run.
 Content marketers who adapted quickly reaped enormous benefits in terms of exposure and social media shares.

 But even those who did not immediately jump on the bandwagon came to their senses soon enough.
 Infographics proved to be such a powerful tool for marketing ideas and getting shares that no one could afford to give them the stink eye.

-So what are infographics and why are they effective?
+So what is SEO infographic and why are they effective?